-An 18-year-old Laona man accused of causing a crash that killed a 15-year-old passenger, and seriously injuring a 16-year-old passenger, is expected to learn Wednesday if the case will head to trial.
-Austin Ginter remains in custody in the Forest County Jail on a $15,000 cash bond.
+An 18-year-old Laona man accused of causing a crash that killed a 15-year-old passenger, and seriously injured a 16-year-old passenger, has pleaded not guilty.
+Austin Ginter was released from the jail after a judge agreed to reduced his $15,000 to $7,500 cash.

 According to court documents, a deputy responded to a single vehicle crash around 1 p.m. on July 13 on Old 8 Road near Crandon.
 The deputy found the vehicle on its passenger side and engulfed in flames.

 The surviving passenger told investigators Ginter was driving when he crash into some trees.
 She stated she was feeling ill and her eyes had been closed prior to the crash, but she opened them as the vehicle began to slide.
 She and Ginter were both flown to a Marshfield hospital to be treated for their injuries.